-10 6.1 Assumptions
+6.1 Assumptions

-When comparing the $H_2O$ SCD retrievals from CLARS for the West Pasadena target with AOD data from AERONET-Caltech in Figures 3 and 4, two assumptions are made: (1) aerosol distribution is homogeneous between West Pasadena and Caltech.
-Since the distance between them is 5 km, which is small in terms of the whole LA basin, we expect the AOD variations at Caltech and West Pasadena to be similar.
-However, local topography is complex and the AOD horizontal

-- 15 distribution can be inhomogeneous (Lu et al., 1994).
-The differences between these two locations may contribute to the scatter of data and slightly lower $R^2$ in Figure 4(b) compared to Figure 4(a); (2) The changes in CLARS observation geometry and PBLH at noon across the days in 2013 within either winter-spring or summer-autumn time periods are small, as well as their effects on the variations in H2O SCD retrievals from multiple bands.
-This assumption is supported by the results from RT modeling that contributions from factors other than AOD are very small even though the diurnal variations - 20 in observation geometry and PBLH are large.
+When comparing the H2O SCD retrievals from CLARS for the western Pasadena target with AOD data from AERONET-Caltech in Figs. 3 and 4, two assumptions are made: (1) aerosol distribution is homogeneous between western Pasadena and Caltech.
+Since the distance between them is 5 km, which is small in terms of the whole LA basin, we expect the AOD variations at Caltech and western Pasadena to be similar.
+However, local topography is complex and the AOD horizontal distribution can be inhomogeneous (Lu and Turco, 1994).
+The differences between these two locations may contribute to the scatter of data and slightly lower R^2 in Fig. 4b compared to Fig. 4a; (2) the changes in CLARS observation geometry and PBLH at noon across the days in 2013 within either winter-spring or summer-autumn time periods are small, as are their effects on the variations in H2O SCD retrievals from multiple bands.
+This assumption is supported by the results from RT modeling that contributions from factors other than AOD are very small even though the diurnal variations in observation geometry and PBLH are large.